· Nacho Coll · Comparisons · 12 min read

 The $5 vs $20 gap

-For developers who have outgrown the free tier but are not yet running at enterprise scale, IPFS Ninja’s Bodhi plan at $5/mo fills a gap that Pinata does not address.
-You get 50,000 files, 10 GB, and multiple API keys for one-quarter of Pinata’s entry-level paid price.
-If your project is a side hustle, an NFT collection, or an early-stage dApp, that $15/mo difference adds up over time.
+For developers who have outgrown the free tier but are not yet running at enterprise scale, IPFS Ninja’s paid plans cover a wide range.
+The $5/mo Bodhi tier is the cheapest entry point on the market.
+For projects that need more capacity, Karma at $19/mo gives you 1,000 files, 100 GB storage, and 100 GB bandwidth — still under Pinata’s $20 entry-level paid price, with IPNS and multiple API keys included.
+If your project is a side hustle, an NFT collection, or an early-stage dApp, that price gap adds up over time.
 Pinata, on the other hand, bundles more general-purpose file storage features into its paid tiers, which may justify the price if you plan to use those capabilities.

 API and Developer Experience